wx-chevalier/Awesome-Lists-and-CheatSheets/ProgrammingLanguage/Rust/Rust-Syntax-Links.md

 - [2018-Async/Await I: Self-Referential Structs](https://parg.co/Ui5): This is the first in a series of blog posts about generators, async & await in Rust.

 - [2018-Writing complex macros in Rust: Reverse Polish Notation](https://rreverser.com/writing-complex-macros-in-rust/)

+* [Python Idioms in Rust](http://benjamincongdon.me/blog/2018/03/23/Python-Idioms-in-Rust/): In fact, I found Rust to be rather Pythonic1. ✨ Sure, you have to be careful about types and ownership, but there is a strong case to be made that Rust shares many of the strengths of Python’s syntax.